One common symptom is a persistent cough or a change in the character of a chronic cough.

 Prevention of Lung Cancer

-Prevention of lung cancer includes quitting smoking Smoking Smoking tobacco is harmful to almost every organ in the body.
-Smoking increases the risk of heart attack, lung cancer, chronic obstructive pulmonary disease (COPD), and other disorders.
-Nicotine... read more and avoiding exposure to potentially cancer-causing substances.
+Prevention of lung cancer includes quitting smoking Smoking and Other Tobacco Use Tobacco use is a major individual and public health problem.
+Using tobacco is harmful to almost every organ in the body.
+Tobacco is used because of the effects of nicotine.
+Nicotine is highly... read more and avoiding exposure to potentially cancer-causing substances.
 People may want to take measures to reduce radon in their homes.
 Other potential prevention agents should only be used as part of a clinical trial.

 Treatment of Lung Cancer